Aneeshreddy00/CCN/CustomReadme.md

 Make sure you are using a Mac operating system.

-Follow all the instructions outlined in the customProjectRequirements.txt file.
+Follow all the instructions outlined in the customProjectRequirements.txt file. (pip install requirements.txt)

 Execute the sh script_training.sh command after completing the setup.